Lexer747/axl626/ProjectProposal.md

 offer a higher quality investment as they claim larger returns with lower risk, hence charging higher fees.
 But it comes with the obvious drawbacks and advantages of working with a human.

+---

+Hence their might be scope for my project to exist, if I can do what the automated solutions do but better or with lower fees it would be a viable tool for actual use.
+This is probably too ambitious for 1 person to try and compete with full teams of professional developers.
+But I believe by narrowing the scope of the possible investments to just the stocks in the database, I believe a viable solution would be feasible with this restriction.

+## Ethics considerations

+Not applicable, this project does not have any major ethical concerns.